JianmingTONG/multirobot_exploration/RRT_Real_Car/README.md

 ## Summary
 This repo enables a single car to explore unknown environment autonomously using the RRT algorithm.

+support file contains the node file which implements conversion from continous map value to discrete value.

 ## Environment
 Car: xtark robot with SLAMTech A1 RPLIDAR.
 (Supporting codes are stored in the xtark subdirectory.)
 PC: